kieran-mackle/AutoTrader/README.md

 aim to make using it as easy as possible with detailed tutorials and documentation.

 ## Latest News
-- [CryptoBots](https://github.com/kieran-mackle/cryptobots) has been released along with version `0.13.0`, offering ready-to-trade strategies from the command line
+- [CryptoBots](https://github.com/kieran-mackle/cryptobots) has been released along with version `1.0.0`, offering ready-to-trade crypto strategies from the command line
 - Version 0.7 has been released, adding integrations with [CCXT](https://github.com/ccxt/ccxt) crypto exchanges.
 Many more powerful upgrades too.
 - AutoTrader has been featured in GitClone's recent article, [*Top Crypto Trader Open-Source Projects on Github*](https://gitclone.dev/top-crypto-trader-open-source-projects-on-github/).